Andrew Jackson Donelson: Democratic politics

 Donelson assisted his uncle during the 1824 and 1828 presidential campaigns.
 In 1829, he became the private secretary to his uncle, who had been inaugurated as President of the United States.
-Donelson's wife, Emily, served as White House hostess and unofficial First Lady of the United States because Rachel Jackson had died in December 1828.
+Donelson's wife, Emily, served as White House hostess and acting First Lady of the United States because Rachel Jackson had died in December 1828.
 Donelson remained Jackson's private secretary throughout his administration.
 During Donelson's stay in Washington, Donelson had his new home, Poplar Grove (later renamed Tulip Grove), constructed on the land he had inherited from his father, which was adjacent to the Hermitage.

 In 1836, Tulip Grove was completed.
 Donelson moved back to Nashville after Jackson's retirement the following year.
 Donelson helped Jackson sustain the Democratic Party in a variety of ways for the next seven years in services such as writing newspaper editorials defending Democratic principles and helping Democratic candidates campaign for state, local, and national offices.